-What is Steamboat Gravel (SBT GRVL)?
+What is Steamboat Gravel?

 Watch: Race-Day Coaching Advice for Steamboat Gravel

-Before we go deep on the training, watch our coaching breakdown of the right and wrong way to ride SBT GRVL — pacing, positioning, and the mistakes we see athletes make every single year.
+Before we go deep on the training, watch our coaching breakdown of the right and wrong way to ride Steamboat Gravel — pacing, positioning, and the mistakes we see athletes make every single year.
 This video already ranks at the top of Google results for "Steamboat Gravel training":

-Cow Creek and Fly Gulch (the early selector)
+Cow Creek & Fly Gulch Early Selector

 How to Train for Steamboat Gravel